 6. Exercise regularly.

-The right amount and kind of exercise can positively impact nearly every hormone, including potentially balancing insulin levels.
+The right amount and kind of exercise can positively impact nearly every hormone, including positively influencinginsulin levels.
 Exercise can also boost growth hormone, your “fountain of youth” hormone that keeps you lean and energetic.
 While many studies have looked at the benefits of higher-intensity exercise for hormone balance, what matters ultimately is what you actually do.
 Follow our tips to start exercising more, no matter what your current physical condition, and learn more about MaxT3, our research-based workout program.

 7. Talk to your healthcare professional.